top of page

 4K ULTRA HD REVIEW / HDR SCREENSHOTS

-Craig Wasson plays Jake Scully, a likable, struggling actor who crashes at a house with a striking view from the Hollywood Hills.
-The telescope provides a close-up of a woman in a mansion across the way.
+Craig Wasson plays Jake Scully, a likable, struggling actor – and voyeur -- who crashes at a house with a striking view of the Hollywood Hills and a woman who puts on a nightly striptease in the picture window of a mansion down below.

 (Click an image to scroll the larger versions)